List of Community characters: Pierce Hawthorne

 He enrolled in Greendale in 1999, looking for friendship and popularity, but is held back by his clumsiness and lack of tolerance.
 Much older than most Greendale students, he is often confused by youth culture while still embracing it. ("Introduction to Statistics").
-He also unknowingly buys into many sexist and racist stereotypes, which often lead him to make offensive statements, the nature of which he's completely unaware.
-Much of this is directed at Shirley, whom he sometimes mistakes for other black women ("The Art of Discourse"); Abed, whom he suspects is a terrorist because he is Muslim; and Jeff, whom he actively tries to roast in an attempt to be cool, despite his inability to do so with wit.
+He also unknowingly buys into many sexist and racist stereotypes, which often lead him to make offensive statements, of the nature of which he's completely unaware.
+Much of this is directed at Shirley, who he sometimes mistakes for other black women ("The Art of Discourse"); Abed, who he suspects is a terrorist because he is Muslim; and Jeff, who he actively tries to roast in an attempt to be cool, despite his inability to do so with wit.
 This leads Troy to start up a Twitter account with 600,000 followers called "oldwhitemansays" ("Anthropology 101"), documenting anything controversial said by Pierce.
 When he finds out, he is furious at Troy until Troy reveals the number of followers, prompting Pierce to encourage Troy to keep the account going.
 After his behavior became merciless in season 2, the study group put Pierce on a "diet" with a strict limit on when and how often he can say offensive things. ("Custody Law and Eastern European Diplomacy") Although he has occasionally made negative comments about Jews, he has also said that Annie Edison (the only Jewish member of the group) is his favorite person in it ("Intermediate Documentary Filmmaking").
 It is also suspected that he has subdued feelings for the second youngest female in the group, Britta Perry.
-Given his age and his eccentricity, Pierce occasionally surprises his friends with wise insight and advice when they truly need it.
+Given his age, eccentricity and out-of-touch behavior, Pierce occasionally surprises his friends with wise insight and advice when they truly need it.

 Though he considers himself to be a "Reformed Neo-Buddhist", he is a member of an obscure religious cult.
 In season 1's "The Science of Illusion", the group tricks him into dressing as the Cookie Crisp Wizard to achieve a level of ascension in his cult.
 His religion also plays an important role when his mother dies in the season 2 episode "The Psychology of Letting Go" and Pierce believes his "Buddhist" teachings that she will be reborn, carrying a canister of what he thinks is his mother's soul around (in actuality a lava lamp).
 When, along with Jeff and Troy, he listens to a compact disc made by his mother telling him she's gone and encouraging him to let her go and live his life, Pierce simply shrugs it off as her losing her mind.
 At the same time, Jeff decides he's better off with that rationale and lets him continue with his belief.